Organisations that implement ISO 27001 must demonstrate their compliance by completing appropriate documents.

 - 10.1 g) Evidence of the results of any corrective actions

-Organisations must also complete documents in Annex A, which details a list of controls that must be considered for inclusion in the Statement of Applicability.
+Organisation must also complete documents in Annex A, which details a list of information security controls that must be considered – whether they are implemented or not.

 - 7.1.2 and A.13.2.4 Definition of security roles and responsibilities